 And Even though it is a tablet, its A10X Fusion chip offers more power than most laptops!
 If you are into the music stuff, the iPad Pro comes with four speakers to listen to music of all kinds.
 The iPad Pro can be used with the Apple Pencil Pen and the Smart Keyboard; both are sold separately.

-All in all, with the Apple iPad Pro 10.5, you will have in your hands a highly versatile and student-friendly tablet with multiple functions.
+All in all, with the iPad Pro 10.5, you will have in your hands a highly versatile student tablet with multiple functions.

 4. Samsung Galaxy Tab Pro S Convertible 2 in 1